vishalpalaniappan/asp-adli-python/README.md

         "systemId" : "1234"
     },
     "programs": [
-        "/home/dev/repo/sample-system/simulatedClient/simulatedClient.py",
-        "/home/dev/repo/sample-system/workers/radixSort/radixSortWorker.py",
-        "/home/dev/repo/sample-system/workers/mergeSort/mergeSortWorker.py",
-        "/home/dev/repo/sample-system/workers/bubbleSort/bubbleSortWorker.py",
-        "/home/dev/repo/sample-system/jobHandler/jobHandler.py"
+        "simulatedClient/simulatedClient.py",
+        "radixSortWorker/radixSortWorker.py",
+        "mergeSortWorker/mergeSortWorker.py",
+        "bubbleSortWorker/bubbleSortWorker.py",
+        "jobHandler/jobHandler.py",
+        "utils/start_system.py",
+        "utils/stop_system.py"
     ]
 }
 ```

-The system definition file and a unique id associated with this deployment of the system are passed into the ADLI tool using command line arguments.
+The system definition file and a unique id associated with this deployment of the system are passed into the ADLI tool.
 This information is included in the header of the CDL file and is used by ASP to automatically assemble the system and process it.

-Using this information, we will be able to uniquely identify every system and its unique deployment to automatically process them.
+Using this information, we will be able to uniquely identify every system and its unique deployment.

 # How does it work?